-Internal Controls - Significant Deficiencies
+Significant Deficiencies

-2022-001 Application of Generally Accepted Accounting Principles (GAAP) Fiscal year finding initially occurred 2022
+2023-001 Application of Generally Accepted Accounting Principles (GAAP)

-RECOMMENDATION: Management should evaluate the additional costs required to achieve the desired benefit and determine if it is economically feasible in relation to the benefit received.
+RECOMMENDATION: Management should evaluate the added costs required to achieve the desired benefit and determine if it is economically feasible in relation to the benefit received.

-MANAGEMENT'S CORRECTIVE ACTION PLAN: We evaluated the cost vs. benefit of establishing enhanced internal controls over financial statement preparation and determined that it would not be cost effective to enhance these controls.
+MANAGEMENT'S CORRECTIVE ACTION PLAN: We evaluated the cost vs. benefit of setting up enhanced internal controls over financial statement preparation and decided that it would not be cost effective to enhance these controls.
 Currently, our financial staff receive annual training related to their job duties and we carefully review the financial statements, related notes, and proposed adjustments.
-All questions are adequately addressed by our auditors which allows us to appropriately supervise these functions.
-We feel the appropriate steps have been taken to reduce the financial statement risk related to this finding.
+All questions are adequately addressed by our auditors, which allows us to appropriately supervise these functions.
+We feel the proper steps have been taken to reduce the financial statement risk related to this finding.